 Understanding Adaptation Science

-Climate risk assessment is a key step in the adaptation process.
-It involves identifying all the climate risks that an organization may face.
+Assessing climate risks is a key step in the adaptation process.
+It allows all the climate risks that an organization may face to be identified.
 It is used to rank risks by priority in order to plan the adaptation measures to address them.

 What is a risk?